SAP-archive/teched2020-DT261/exercises/ex3/README.md

 In this exercise, you will implement an API call to SAP Omnichannel Promotion Pricing by generating the client library from the API specification available on SAP API Business Hub.

-Currently, buyers in the web shop can calculate a promotion discount.
+Currently, buyers in the web shop can calculate a promotion discount by clicking the button in the shopping basket.
 The web shop always returns a discount ot 0%.
 We want to improve that and load promotions from SAP.

 ## Generate the client library